 - Pub Rants Blog from local literary agent Kristin Nelson

-- If you've wondered, this video explains how the world of self-publishing works, opens a new window.
+- If you've wondered, this video explains how the world of self-publishing works, and opens a new window.

 Don't Give Up.

 More than anything, the best advice is to keep going.
-Valuing your story and your worth as a writer is the most important piece to this puzzle.
+Valuing your story and your worth as a writer is the most important piece of this puzzle.
 You'll be amazed at how much you can accomplish with this mindset.
 You've already done so much.
 Don't give up!